anoma/nspec/docs/tutorial/engines/index.md

 	whenever we want to avoid ambiguities or we are afraid of confusion with the generic [[Mailbox State|mailbox state]] type.

+[^A]: In fact,
+	here we already have one crucial difference to the "pure" actor model, which does not make any assumptions about how actor realize their behavior.
+	We also want to note already here that each engine instance is "tightly" coupled with a clock and local input streams although they are not part of its own state, because they are beyond control.
+	However,
+	the transition function also specifies how to interact with the clock and the input streams;
+	the transition function "itself" however is a pure function.

 [^2]: The specification does not fix any bound on
 	the number of engines in existence.